-The Committee for Advanced Therapies (CAT) is the committee at the European Medicines Agency that is responsible for assessing the quality, safety and efficacy of advanced-therapy medicinal products (ATMPs) and following scientific developments in the field.
-It is a multidisciplinary committee, gathering together some of the best available experts in Europe.
+The Committee for Advanced Therapies (CAT) is the European Medicines Agency's (EMA) committee responsible for assessing the quality, safety and efficacy of advanced therapy medicinal products (ATMPs) and following scientific developments in the field.

-It was established in accordance with Regulation (EC) No 1394/2007 on ATMPs.
+It was established in accordance with Regulation (EC) No 1394/2007 on ATMPs as a multidisciplinary committee, gathering some of the best available experts in Europe.

-The CAT is composed of:
+The CAT also:

 How useful is this page?

-Average rating:Based on 24 ratings
+Average rating:Based on 3 ratings